shagadellic/SolarData/README.md

 If you have a powerwall you are probably laughing at the need for this ;)

 ----------------------------------------------------------------------------------------------------------
-Under development - UI to select conditions to start / stop charging etc
+WIP - UI to select conditions to start / stop charging etc
 ----------------------------------------------------------------------------------------------------------

 API resourses for car appear available from https://www.teslaapi.io/